csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 **b**.
 Calculate the branching factor as a function of n.

 **c**.
-Suppose that vehicle i is at (xi, yi); write a nontrivial admissible heuristic hi for the number of moves it will require to get to its goal location (n − i + 1, n), assuming no other vehicles are on the grid.
+Suppose that vehicle i is at (X~i~, yi); write a nontrivial admissible heuristic hi for the number of moves it will require to get to its goal location (n − i + 1, n), assuming no other vehicles are on the grid.

 **d**.
 Which of the following heuristics are admissible for the problem of moving all n vehicles to their destinations?
 Explain.